mikson022/rock-particle-analyzer/README.md

 ## Usage

 1. Configuration:

      - Run the script initially without adjusting the scrollbar.

      - Use the coordinate system provided by the script to measure the scale bar's pixel width.

+     - **Note on Resizing:** The script will display the resize ratio in the console when the image is displayed.
+If the image is resized (different than 1), you need to multiply the measured width of the scale bar by 2 to get the correct pixel width for the configuration.

+     - **Example** Here the calculated width will be `(904 - 824 + 1) * 2 = 162`.
+This accounts for the full pixel width across the measured distance.

      <img src="screenshots/ScaleBar.png" alt="ScaleBarMeasurement" title="Red dots are (x,y) points shown">

      - Update the `config.json` file with the measurement to ensure accurate data extraction.
      <img src="screenshots/config.png" alt="ConfigExample" title="Example values">

 2. Running the script:

      - Execute the following command from the project's root directory: